High-dimensional statistical arbitrage with factor models and stochastic control: Monte Carlo simulations

 During all this section, we therefore fix the following parameters for our model: $A$ is diagonal with entries drawn i.i.d from a normal distribution of mean 0.5 and standard deviation $0.1$, and the coefficients of $\sigma$ are drawn i.i.d from a uniform distribution in $[-0.3,0.3]$, except for the diagonal elements which are drawn from a uniform distribution in $[0,0.5]$.
 Furthermore $p=\mathds{1}$ for the first simulations, and we will also perturb it later to study different factor model regimes and the impact of imposing market neutrality.
 We also fix a finite horizon of $T=20$ and a temporal grid $0=t_0<t_1<\ldots t_L=T$ obtained by discretizing $[0,T]$ with constant $\Delta t=T/L=20/400=0.5$.

 From a financial perspective, the above choice of parameters means that the 100 coordinates of $X$ are correlated and mean-revert with similar speeds (given by the eigenvalues of $A$) to an equilibrium of $0$, describing an average number of approximately 10 oscillation cycles of ups and downs before the terminal time (given by the product of $T$ and the average mean-reversion speed).
 The choice of $p=\mathds{1}$ arises when the asset returns themselves are mean-reverting and may be modeled directly by $X$ so we can take $\Lambda=0$ in our factor model, while the perturbations of $p$ will imply departing from this assumption to factor models with heavier loadings, in which imposing market neutrality leads to more leveraged positions.
-As an illustration, the reader may look at sample paths of the first four coordinates of such a process $X$ in Figure 1 below.
+As an illustration, we plot some sample paths of the first three coordinates of such a process $X$ in Figure 1 below.

 We then sample $M=1,000$ paths of $X$ on this grid exactly with standard Monte Carlo techniques by using the fact that, since $X_{t+\Delta t}|X_t \sim N\left(\mu(X_t,\Delta t), \Sigma(\Delta t)\right)$, where